voronianski/node-object-encrypter/README.md

 ### Options

-- `ttl` - enable support for [TTL](http://en.wikipedia.org/wiki/Time_to_live) of the encoded data, after its' expiration you won't be able to decrypt string, default `false`.
+- `ttl` - enable support for [TTL](http://en.wikipedia.org/wiki/Time_to_live) of the encoded data, after its' expiration you won't be able to decrypt a string, default `false`.

 It returns 2 methods that will do the main thing encryption/decryption of an object.